makeplans/changelog/readme.md

 # MakePlans Changelog

+2019-05-15

+* Added domain, address, email, phone_number and currency attributes to be used in custom messages for account.

 2019-05-02

 * Service length (example: 45 mins.) is now shown along with title and price on the booking site.